Gareth Williams (footballer, born 1982)

-Gareth Ashley Williams (born 10 September 1982) is a Welsh footballer who plays as a forward and is dually registered with Bromley and Cray Wanderers.
+Gareth Ashley Williams (born 10 September 1982) is a Welsh former footballer who played as a forward.

 Career

 Williams began in the Crystal Palace youth team and had been a prolific scorer in the reserves.
 His rich vein of form for the second-string was rewarded with a debut for the first team as a substitute against Norwich City at Carrow Road in November 2002.

 Williams had an impressive loan spell for Colchester United in January 2003, scoring six goals in six starts.
 Williams went on loan to Cambridge United for a month in October 2003 and Bournemouth in February 2004 before returning to Colchester in March until the end of the season.
 Williams then signed for Colchester in September 2004 in a deal which saw Wayne Andrews go the other way.